-One of the most promising mezzo-sopranos of her generation, Josè Maria Lo Monaco made her debut at the Rossini Opera Festival Academy in Pesaro as Melibea in Il Viaggio a Reims in 2005.
-She was re-invited on several occasions to perform L’Italiana in Algeri, La Scala di Seta and La Gazzetta.
+One of the most promising mezzo-sopranos of her generation, Josè Maria Lo Monaco made her debut at the Rossini Opera Festival Academy in Pesaro in 2005 as Melibea in Rossini’s Viaggio a Reims and has returned there to perform L’Italiana in Algeri, La Scala di Seta and La Gazzetta.

-After graduating from the Conservatory Vincenzo Bellini (Catania) as a pianist, Lo Monaco studied singing with mezzo-soprano Bianca Maria Casoni in Milan.
-She very quickly received invitations from French and Italian opera houses.
+After graduating from the Conservatory Vincenzo Bellini as a pianist, Lo Monaco studied singing with mezzo-soprano Bianca Maria Casoni in Milan.

-She made her debut at the Teatro La Scala in the Petite Messe Solennelle and in Dido and Aeneas.
-She was re-invited to perform La Donna del Lago, Oberto and Isolier in Le Comte Ory with Juan Diego Flórez in a Laurent Pelly production.
+She debuted at La Scala in 2006 in Rossini’s Petite Messe Solennelle and in Purcell’s Dido and Aeneas and has since returned to perform La Donna del Lago, Oberto, Conte di San Bonifacio and Isolier in Le Comte Ory alongside Juan Diego Flórez in a Laurent Pelly production conducted by Donato Renzetti.

 Josè Maria made her debut at the Opéra de Paris and the Salzburger Festspiele as Timante in Jommelli’s Demofoonte under the baton of Riccardo Muti.